 Learn about high dynamic range photography: how to take photos, merge them into one and edit them.

-Aurora HDR 2017 is the best HDR software for Mac.
+Luminar Neo is the best HDR software for Mac.

 The scientific aspect is taking bracketed shots at different exposure and merging them into one.
 The artistic aspect is a wide range of effects from natural to extreme and dramatic.

+What does HDR stand for in photography?
+It's very simple.
 Photography became an important part of human life a long time ago.
 Today, every two minutes, people take as many pictures as taken throughout the entire 19th century!
 The word “Photograph” is translated from Greek as drawing with light.

 It means we use the power of lighting to create magnificent shots and share them with others.
 Dynamic range is the amount of light and dark that a camera can capture and display.
-The more detail the photo contains the more impressive effect it provides.
+The more detail the photo contains the more impressive the effect it provides.

 High dynamic range in photography means a greater amount of light and dark is captured to merge an image similar to what a human can perceive through eyes.
 Digital cameras have sensors that can capture a lot of detail, but their range is much lower than what we can see with our eyes.